yc-717/yc-717.github.io/life.md

 permalink: /life/
 ---

 # Life

-Here I write about daily life, thoughts, books, travel, and small moments.
+This is where I record daily life and thoughts.

+## Posts

 {% for post in site.posts %}
 - [{{ post.title }}]({{ post.url }}) — {{ post.date | date: "%Y-%m-%d" }}